fallenfreq/mystack/README.md

 Ensure that `privkey.pem` and `fullchain.pem` certificates exist in the `./certs` directory.
 For development purposes, you can generate a certificate authority and self-signed certificates using the scripts provided in the `./certs` directory.
 Don’t forgot to let your OS or browser trust your CA file.

 The scripts use openssl and realpath.
 You might need to install openssl and coreutils (which includes realpath) if they are not already installed on your OS.
-Then, update the OPENSSL_BIN variable to the location of the binary for your version of OpenSSL.
+Then, update the OPENSSL_BIN variable inside the script files to the location of the binary for your version of OpenSSL.

 ### Environment Variables